-In addition, Sandesh is regularly instructed to appear in the Administrative Court in connection with Part 8 Applications and Part 54 Appeals.
-Recent cases include Akhtar v GDC EWHC 1986; Ivanova v GDC EWHC 1922 and Phillips v GDC EWHC 2584.
+In addition, Sandesh is regularly instructed in connection with appeals to the Administrative Court and Court of Appeal, eg: Akhtar v GDC EWHC 1986; Ivanova v GDC EWHC 1922, Phillips v GDC EWHC 2584 and GOC v Clarke EWCA Civ 1463.

 - GDC v Bamgbelu – Acted for the regulator in a particularly sensitive case concerning a dentist who sent numerous abusive emails to colleagues and GDC staff members.
-Reported as Bamgbelu v GDC 4123 (Admin).
-(Sole counsel at the disciplinary hearing and in the High Court).
+Bamgbelu v GDC 4123 (Admin).

 - GOC v Jordan – Represented an optometrist alleged to have provided spectacles containing tinted lenses to numerous child patients, many with autism or other learning difficulties, without obtaining informed consent.
 The optometrist also faced allegations of inappropriate NHS claims and inadequate record keeping.
 Conditions were imposed.
 The co-defendant, a dispensing optometrist, was struck off:

-- GOC v Styles – Defending an optometrist alleged to have dishonestly provided spectacles to 70 child patients, many with severe learning difficulties, when these were not clinically indicated and dishonestly charging for a non-evidence based assessment.
+- GOC v Styles – Defended an optometrist alleged to have dishonestly provided spectacles to 70 child patients, many with severe learning difficulties, when these were not clinically indicated and dishonestly charging for a non-evidence based assessment.
 A complex case involving around 500 individual charges, over 200 of which are allegations of dishonesty.
+Acquitted of all dishonesty charges, fitness to practise not impaired.

 - GDC v Wasu – Acted for the regulator in a complex case concerning allegations of deficient clinical treatment, forgery, retrospective alteration of computer records and the submission of false documents as part of the regulator’s investigation.
 The dentist was represented by QC throughout.
-Reported as Wasu v GDC EWHC 3782 (Admin) (Sole counsel at the disciplinary hearing, led by QC in the High Court)
+Wasu v GDC EWHC 3782 (Admin).

 Professional Discipline Junior of the year (Chambers & Partners Bar Awards 2018)